vegawidget/altair/cran-comments.md

   and Python.

-  As such, virtually all the examples and tests cannot be run on CRAN servers, hence the \dontrun{} and the like on examples, and skipping of tests.
+  As such, virtually all the examples and tests cannot be run on CRAN servers, hence the `\dontrun{}` and the like on examples, and skipping of tests.

   This functionality is tested on Travis, where the Python libraries are available.

-* The initial version (3.1.1) is advanced because we are using the first two digits to mirror our supported version of Python Altair (3.1).
+* The version (4.0.1) is advanced because we are using the first two digits to mirror our supported version of Python Altair (4.0).